Hero Background

 Managing Supply Chain Risk: Best Practices for Flow-Down Compliance with CMMC 2.0 and NIST SP 800-171

 In today’s interconnected and high-stakes defense ecosystem, cybersecurity is no longer confined to internal systems.
 The security posture of your suppliers and subcontractors can directly impact your organization’s compliance, reputation, and eligibility for Department of Defense (DoD) contracts.
-As the Cybersecurity Maturity Model Certification (CMMC) 2.0 framework, based on NIST SP 800-171, moves toward full implementation, so too does the need to manage flow-down requirements across your supply chain.
+As the Cybersecurity Maturity Model Certification (CMMC) 2.0 framework, based on NIST SP 800-171, is now fully implemented, the need to manage flow-down requirements across your supply chain is here and now.

 What Are Flow-Down Requirements?